vancalar-code/ha-must-Volt-inverter/README.md

 ## Supported Devices

-This integration is tested using a Must Solar PV18-3024 VPM (aka PV1800), PV19 / PV1900 EXP Series (4/6KW), PH11 / PH1100 EU Series (AC:380V 5-12KW).
+This integration is tested using a Must Solar PV18-3024 VPM (aka PV1800), PV19 / PV1900 EXP Series (4/6KW), PH11 / PH1100 EU Series (AC:380V 5-12KW), VOLT Ultra Polish inverter.
 However, it should work with other models that use the same communication protocol, such as the PH1800 and EP1800 series.

 ## Disclaimer